Heading out for your first day as an extra? Please read our On-set survival guide first.

 Rates of pay vary between productions and roles.
 The majority of productions work on a base of minimum wage for extras.
 We will always quote you the rate that you will receive minus commission.

-Payments can take up to 6-8 weeks to be issued.
-Quite a lot of the time payments come through to us sooner, and as soon as we receive the funds from the production companies we pay it out to our extras.
+Payments can take up to 8 weeks to be issued.
+Quite a lot of the time payments come through to us sooner, especially on larger productions.
+They can take a bit longer on small and commercial jobs.
+As soon as we receive the funds from the production companies we pay it out to our extras.

-If you have been waiting more than 6-8 for a payment please contact our payroll dept on [email protected]
+If you have been waiting more than 8 weeks for a payment please contact our payroll dept on [email protected].

 We invoice our productions weekly.
 If you work on a production across different weeks you will receive multiple payments.

 We do not take any tax or National Insurance deductions from your pay.
 It is up to you to declare this to HMRC.